microsoft/api-guidelines/graph/GuidelinesGraph.md

 -   Specify errors

 When creating your API contract you will define resources based on the domain model supporting your service and identify interactions based on use cases.
-Therefore it is essential to understand and document your use cases as the foundation of the API design.
-There is no one-to-one correspondence between domain model elements and API resources because APIs usually are often simplified to support only customer-facing use cases and obfuscate implementation details.
+Good API design goes beyond modeling the current state of resources and it is important to plan ahead how API evolves.
+For this it is essential to understand and document your use cases as the foundation of the API design.
+There is no one-to-one correspondence between domain model elements and API resources because you should simplify your customer facing APIs for better usability and to obfuscate implementation details.
 We recommend creating a simple resource diagram, like below, to show resources and their relationships and make it easier to reason about modeling choices and the shape of your API.
 ![Resource model example](ModelExample.png)

 After resources are defined it’s time to think about the behavior of your API which can be expressed via HTTP methods and operational resources such as functions and actions.
 As you think about API behavior you identify a happy path and various exceptions and deviations which will be expressed as errors and represented using HTTP codes and error messages.

 At every step of your design you need to consider security, privacy and compliance as an intrinsic components of your API implementation.